Convert SGI to PSB

 The PSB (Photoshop Large Document Format) file extension is utilized for handling exceptionally large images in Adobe Photoshop.
 Introduced to support projects exceeding the limitations of the traditional PSD format, PSB is optimized for files that surpass 30,000 by 30,000 pixels, accommodating up to 300,000 pixels in either dimension.
 This format is essential for professional photographers, graphic designers, and digital artists who work with high-resolution images, providing a robust solution for maintaining the integrity and quality of detailed visuals in complex projects.
 PSB's development has been integral to Adobe's efforts to enhance the capacity and efficiency of its image editing software, ensuring that professionals can work without restrictions on image size and complexity.

-You will be redirected to the download page to see the conversion status and download your PSB file.
+You will be redirected to the download page to obtain the PSB image.

 To change SGI format to PSB, upload your SGI file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your SGI file.
 Click on the convert button and wait for the convert to complete.
 Download the converted PSB file afterward.